DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2026-03-06-linking-schools-together-using-gias-relationship-data.md

 This creates a challenge for users.
 A provider looking for a school where they have placed trainees in previous years might search for the school by name, find the closed record, and miss the current open school.
 Alternatively, they might find the open school but have no way of knowing it has a history under a different name or URN.

+Candidates (prospective trainees) face the same problem.
+When searching for a school where they want to be placed, they may find a closed record in the results.
+This can be disorienting if the school still exists and is open, but under a different name or URN.
+Without clear signposting, candidates may not realise they are looking at an outdated record of the school they want.

 ### How GIAS relationships work

 GIAS records successor and predecessor relationships between schools.
 When a school closes, and another opens in its place, GIAS links the two records: